ELEMENTs-JP/ELEMENTs.Environment/README.md

 ### Bootstrap or Tabler.IO
 Our recommendation for business use is: Use the Tabler.IO libraries.
 The spacing between the user interfaces is slightly smaller, and we believe this is more suitable for business applications.
 If you are more interested in building a website with the framework, you should use the Bootstrap framework.
 The spacing here is a bit larger and this is a bit easier for the user to handle.
 Furthermore, it is the case that the support of all functions and styles between Tabler.IO and Bootstrap cannot be guaranteed 100%.
 However, it is also the case that Tabler.IO offers a tiny bit more business styles than Bootstrap.
 We would like to leave the decision to you for which framework you choose.

+## Fontawesome for Icons
+For the display of icons, as for example in the "MoneyBox" we use Fontawesome in version 5.
+[Fontawesome](https://fontawesome.com/v5/search) Here we use exclusively the free assortment.
+You are not forced to use Fontawesome.
+Each control has a separate "string" property where you can insert an HTML icon.
+If you insert a HTML string here, this HTML string will be used instead of the Fontawesome icon.

 ### Change CSS classes
 You can change the CSS classes of each control (i.e. the Bootstrap or Tabler.IO CSS classes) of each control.
 Each control implements different CSS class properties (e.g. ControlCSS, OuterCSS, InnerCSS, FrameCSS, etc.).
 This allows you to enrich the controls according to your wishes, e.g. with additional classes or change the size of an input box.